 Entering into a prenuptial agreement has become common practice for New York couples who are about to get married.
 With divorce rates on the rise and people getting married later in life, prenuptial agreements can provide you with peace of mind that your interests and assets will be protected in the event of a divorce or the death of a spouse.

 At the Law Offices of Randy S. Margulis and Associates, I help people throughout the Buffalo metropolitan area establish prenuptial and postnuptial agreements.
 I know that prenuptial agreements have a somewhat negative stigma attached to them, and people may feel uncomfortable about entering into a prenuptial or postnuptial agreement with their spouse.
-With over 20 years of experience handling family law cases throughout Western New York, I provide my clients with thoughtful advice about prenuptial agreements and explain the benefits that they can offer.
+With 25 years of experience handling family law cases throughout Western New York, I provide my clients with thoughtful advice about prenuptial agreements and explain the benefits that they can offer.
 Let me focus on handling the legal details while you and your spouse begin your marital journey together.

 Why should I consider getting a prenuptial agreement?

 There are several reasons why someone would consider entering into a prenuptial agreement.